Kudla--Rapoport cycles and derivatives of local densities: Kudla--Rapoport cycles in the almost principally polarized case

-\begin{remark} It is clear that the generic fiber of $\CZ^\flat(x)$ (viewed as a divisor on the generic fiber of $\wit\CN_n^1$ since $\pi_2$ is an isomorphism on the generic fibers) is equal to the pull back along $\pi_1$ of the generic fiber of $\CY(x)$ on $\CN_n^1$.
-Therefore, we may use $\CZ^\flat(x)$ as an integral model of the pull-back of the generic fiber of $\CY(x)$. \end{remark}

-\begin{definition} Now let $L\subset \BW_n$ be an $O_F$-lattice of rank $n$.
-Motivated by Remark \ref{rem:corr}, define a variant of $\Int'(L)$:
+\begin{remark} It will be clear (cf. Theorem \ref{thm:D x}) that the generic fiber of $\CZ^\flat(x)$ (viewed as a divisor on the generic fiber of $\wit\CN_n^1$ since $\pi_2$ is an isomorphism on the generic fibers) is equal to the pull back along $\pi_1$ of the generic fiber of $\CY(x)$ on $\CN_n^1$.
+Therefore, we may use $\CZ^\flat(x)$ as an integral model of the pull-back of the generic fiber of $\CY(x)$. \end{remark} Motivated by Remark \ref{rem:corr}, we now define a variant of $\Int'(L)$. \begin{definition} Let $L\subset \BW_n$ be an $O_F$-lattice of rank $n$ and let $x_1,\cdots, x_n$ be a basis of $L$.
+Then we define